-This course utilizes the same curriculum as the basic chemistry course, but will move at an accelerated pace.
+This course moves at an accelerated pace to provide students with an introduction to the world of chemistry.
 The course will include additional inquiry and some required home lab activities, and students will be required to complete additional activities which draw the students into a career-based setting.
-This course provides students with an introduction to the world of chemistry.
 By the end of the course, students will be able to demonstrate a basic understanding of the structure and properties of chemical systems using the tools of the discipline including: models, data analysis, and the use of symbolic representations.